Pryaxis/Plugins/README.md

 ## List of all plugins! 🧪☕️⚡️

 #### Tags:
-- (Maintained) This means a plugin is maintained by another developer than the one who originally made it.
+- 🔨 This plugin is maintained by another developer than the one who originally made it.
-- (Compatible) This plugin is compatible with versions before 4.5.x
+- 🔗 This plugin is compatible with versions before 4.5.x
-- (Security) This plugin is disabled because of security breaches.
-The reason for this security action is found in the `Security` section of this repository.

 ### SSC (Server side character)
 * Vanillafier